-TRANSACTIONS BY MAIL - You may deposit checks by mail.
-You should indorse the check being sent through the mail with the words "For Deposit Only" and should include your correct account number underneath to ensure the check is credited to the correct account.
-If you do not provide us with instructions indicating how or where the check should be credited, we may apply it to any account or any loan balance you have with us or we may return the check to you.
+TRANSACTIONS BY MAIL - You may deposit checks or drafts by mail.
+You should indorse the item being sent through the mail with the words “For Deposit Only” and should include your correct account number underneath to ensure the item is credited to the correct account.
+If you do not provide us with instructions indicating how or where the item should be credited, we may apply it to any account or any loan balance you have with us or we may return the item to you.
 Receipts for such transactions will be mailed to you only if a self-addressed stamped envelope is provided.
 Following your deposit, examine your statement carefully or call us to ensure that we received the item.
 Do not send cash through the mail for deposit.

 LEGAL ACTIONS AFFECTING YOUR ACCOUNT - If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed “legal action” in this section), we will comply with that legal action.
 Or, in our discretion, we may freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
 In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
 Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your account.
 The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.